 T: 6297 8258;

 Fisher BnB is our overall favourite hostel in Singapore and if it fits within your budget, we’d suggest looking no further.
 Opened in mid 2013, Fisher BnB offers immaculate dorm accommodation in ...
 Read the full review of Fisher BnB.

 A compact oasis in Little India12 Perak Rd

 T: 6299 7733; F: 6392 0919

-Prices have risen since Perak Hotel was named one of the world's best budget hotels in 2001, but it hasn't lost its humble charm.
-Located in a restored shophouse in the middle of Little India, each ...
+Prices have risen since Perak Hotel was named one of the world's best budget hotels in 2001, but it retains much of its humble (small-room) charm.
+Located in a restored white building with blue ...
 Read the full review of Perak Hotel.